Auxetic behavior on demand: a three steps recipe for new designs: A simple model for perfect auxetics

 \section{A simple model for perfect auxetics}

-A minimal bi-dimensional model for rotating units auxetics, consists of a series of polygons connected by springs of zero natural length \cite{BertoldiDomainWall}.
-The springs act as ideal hinges as long as they are not compressed or stretched.
-Replacing ideal hinges with springs not only simplifies construction in terms of energy, but also introduces elasticity into our materials to study non ideal scenarios.
+We are interested in the behavior of perfect auxetics, to build them we use the minimal bi-dimensional model for rotating units auxetics, consisting of a series of polygons connected by springs of zero natural length \cite{BertoldiDomainWall}.
 Each rigid unit has three degrees of freedom, two translational $\vec{x}_i=\left(x_i,y_i \right)$ and one rotational $\theta_i$, not necessarily measured from the centroid of each polygon.
+This model allow to determine the emergence of the auxetic floppy mode and also introduces elasticity into our materials to study non ideal scenarios.
+The recipe for building a perfect auxetic requires three ingredients.